-In the case of Singapore Airlines, that connectivity can come from Wi-Fi or Data Roaming.
+Singapore Airlines offers inflight connectivity through Wi-Fi or data roaming.
 In this post, I’ll explain the different options and how much they cost.

 |Panasonic Avionics||SITA OnAir|

 |A350-900 (Ultra Long Haul and Long Haul)||✔|

 |B777-300ER||9V-SWU, SWV, SWW, SWY, SWZ and 9V-SNA, SNB, SNC||9V-SWA, SWB, SWD, SWE, SWF, SWG, SWH, SWJ, SWK, SWL, SWM, SWN, SWO, SWP, SWQ, SWR, SWI, SWS, SWT|

 In addition to Wi-Fi, you can also get data connectivity through your cellphone.
 Singapore Airlines aircraft equipped with inflight connectivity systems will also offer cell service provided through either OnAir or AeroMobile.